Frequently Asked Questions

 Batemans Bay Hospital including the Emergency Department will continue to provide healthcare services for the community while the new Eurobodalla Regional Hospital and Batemans Bay Community Health are built.

-Batemans Bay Hospital (and Moruya Hospital) will continue to provide healthcare services, including emergency services for the community, while we build the new community health service and Eurobodalla Regional Hospital.
+Batemans Bay Hospital (and Moruya Hospital) will continue to provide healthcare services, including emergency services, for the community while we build the new community health service and Eurobodalla Regional Hospital.

-Hospital services from Batemans Bay and Moruya Hospital services will transition to the new Eurobodalla Regional Hospital once the new hospital is ready to commence operations.
+Hospital services from Batemans Bay and Moruya Hospital will transition to the new Eurobodalla Regional Hospital once the new hospital is ready to commence operations.

 The Eurobodalla Health Service is being enhanced to provide a higher level of care and keep people closer to home.